think-mm/enblog/input/posts/2016/04-07-another-victim-of-state-religion-free-thinker-hacked-to-death-by-machete.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Listen to me on CBC <a href="https://t.co/PalqgGm6LT">https://t.co/PalqgGm6LT</a> <a href="https://t.co/3kl1A1fhAT">https://t.co/3kl1A1fhAT</a></p>&mdash; Raihan Abir (@raihan_abir) <a href="https://twitter.com/raihan_abir/status/718255507904032769">April 8, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-<strong>Bangladesh government will scrutinise Nazim's writings</strong>
+**Bangladesh government will scrutinise Nazim's writings**

-<blockquote>"It is needed to see whether he has written anything objectionable in his blogs."</blockquote>
+> It is needed to see whether he has written anything objectionable in his blogs.

 Home minister of Bangladesh, Mr. Asaduzzaman Kamal, told BBC that the government is going to scrutinise Nazim's writing (to see whether he deserve this punishment by the Islamic extremists or not)